salimvski/mario_sokoban/README.md

 ## Roadmap

 ### Core game
-- Reset game state by press R
+- Reset game state by press R - DONE
 - Create full menu logic

 ### Multiplayer side
 - Able to connect to a server to join a party
 - Able to play 1 v 1 game two split screens

+## Bugs

+- Fix display of map does not look like the lvl.txt